 Click to enlarge and view gallery »

-The goal of the Nike Cross Country Camp at West Chester University is to teach athletes the fundamentals of success in the sport of cross country.
-This camp will offer expert coaching and instruction by college coaches and student-athletes, as well as the opportunity to experience a variety of training concepts.
+The goal of the Nike Cross Country Camp at West Chester University is to educate young athletes in the fundamentals of cross country while giving them a sense of what it is like to compete at the collegiate level.
+This camp offers expert coaching and instruction from college coaches and student-athletes, as well as the opportunity to experience a variety of training concepts.

 Classroom lectures on current running issues will include exercise physiology, aqua running, plyometrics, strength training, injury prevention, establishing goals, visualizing success, racing tactics, training shoe and racing spike selection, training technique and nutrition.

-Located just outside of Philadelphia, West Chester University provides a convenient, top-notch location for camp this summer.
+Located just outside of Philadelphia, West Chester University provides a scenic and convenient location for camp this summer.
 Overnight campers reside in the campus dormitories where staff and resident advisors supervise campers overnight.
 Campers will train on the track at the John A. Farrell Stadium.Meet your coaching staff

 Andrew Huber begins his ninth year as director of both the cross country and track & field programs at West Chester University.
 Currently in charge of coaching all distance runners, Huber has coached all events at the collegiate level, producing NCAA All-Americans in the throws, the jumps, and the hurdles.